linksmart/border-gateway/README.md

 ### Create an SSL certificate for your deployment

-Options could be Let´s encrypt or Fraunhofer certificates.
+Options could be Let's encrypt.
 You will need the two .pem files containing the certificate itself (including chain) and the private key.
 See below on how to provide the necessary information in a config file.